-- (4) Perform a figure 8. - f) Youth Judging

-(1) Will be run as a learning situation as well as evaluation of Youth Judging skills, poise and knowledge.

-(2) Spectators are permitted, however, audience members interfering with the class or "coaching" exhibitors will be asked to leave.

-(3) Cellular phones, PDA, Pagers or other electronic devices not permitted while participating.

-g) Fleece Products

-- (1) Points earned in Youth Division cannot be combined with points earned in Adult divisions, see pg.
-66.

-- 4. Youth Fleece Classes

-- a) Each fleece entry shall be accompanied by the following:

-- (1) Completed Youth Fleece Entry tag.
-These tags may be downloaded from the ILR website or show management to provide the following information:

-- (a) Gender

-- (b) Birth date of lama
+- (1) Llama fitted in driving halter and reins with surcingle or harness. - (2) Willingness to respond to commands from handler and show good manners. - (3) Move forward, stop quietly, perform a figure 8, and back willingly. - f) Youth Judging - (1) Will be run as a learning situation as well as evaluation of Youth Judging skills, poise and knowledge. - (2) Spectators are permitted, however, audience members interfering with the class or "coaching" exhibitors will be asked to leave. - (3) Electronic devices are not permitted while participating.
+Basic calculators may be used if not part of an electronic device at the discretion of the show superintendent. - g) Fleece Products - (1) Points earned in Youth Division cannot be combined with points earned in Adult divisions, see pg.
+IX-12. - 4.
+Youth Fleece Classes - a) Each fleece entry shall be accompanied by the following: - (1) Completed Youth Fleece Entry tag.
+These tags may be downloaded from the ILR website or show management to provide the following information: - (a) Gender - (b) Birth date of lama b) Fleece shall:

-- (c) Date of shearing by year and month

-(d) Written explanation of what was done to prepare the fleece for show and what (if any) help was given

-(e) Written explanation on the appropriate use of the fleece(f) Written explanation on the limitations/weaknesses of the fleece
+- (c) Date of shearing by year and month - (d) Written explanation of what was done to prepare the fleece for show and what (if any) help was given - (e) Written explanation on the appropriate use of the fleece - (f) Written explanation on the limitations/weaknesses of the fleece